 Moisture Barriers for Crawl Spaces

 Maintaining a dry, healthy crawl space underneath your home is more important than most homeowners seem to think.
 Most will chalk it up to just that scary, spider-filled space under their home that no one want to go into.
 And there’s good reason for that, outside of the spiders of course.
-The crawl space is a perfect environment to collect mold, mildew, rust, and for insects to grow or nest.
+The crawl space is a perfect environment for insects to grow and nest because it collects mold, mildew, and rust.

 Solutions to Keep Your Crawl Space Dry